 Add the solution to the container and cover it with plastic wrap, preventing evaporation and ensuring adequate wood absorption.
 Submerging most of the wood is sufficient.

-The wood soaks for 24 hours undisturbed, allowing even penetration.
+Let the wood soak for 24 hours undisturbed, allowing even penetration.
 Afterward, remove the wood and store it on its side to dry.
 Wait another week for the solution to evaporate and the wood to feel dry to the touch.

 Step 5: Let the Wood Dry